huggingface/blog/1_58_llm_extreme_quantization.md

   <figcaption>Metrics comparison with Llama models for the model trained on 100B tokens</figcaption>
 </figure>

+To replicate these results, you can check out this [PR](https://github.com/huggingface/nanotron/pull/174) to convert models to nanotron format, unpack the weights (check the function [unpack_weights](https://gist.github.com/MekkCyber/78c1532e8767e8da0588b778faf61866)), and use lighteval

+Note that even though the models are fine-tuned from an Instruct-tuned model, they still need to be fine-tuned using an Instruct dataset as well.
+These can be considered base models.

-## Kernels Used & Benchmarks
+## Kernels & Benchmarks

-To benefit from the BitNet low-precision weights, we pack them into an `int8` tensor.
+To benefit from the BitNet low-precision weights, we pack them into an `int8` tensor (this makes the number of parameters go from 8B to 2.8B!).
 During inference, these weights must be unpacked before performing matrix multiplication.
 We implemented custom kernels in Cuda and Triton to handle the on-the-fly unpacking during the matrix multiplication process.
 For the matrix multiplication itself, we employed the cached tiled matrix multiplication technique.
 To fully grasp this approach, let's first review some Cuda programming fundamentals.

 ### **Basic GPU Concepts: Threads, Blocks, and Shared Memory**